On this page:

 The Academy and College were broken down into a number of smaller units that the trustees called “schools.”
 The trustees used the word “school” to refer to a specific teacher (master), his assistants (tutors or ushers), his classroom, and the curriculum taught in the room.
 Academy students enrolled in one school at a time: the English School, Mathematics School or Latin School.
 College students were enrolled in the Philosophical School.

-During the 1780s and early 1790s German was of particular interest because of the large German speaking population in Philadelphia and the vicinity; there was an attempt to establish a German School within the University, led from 1780 to 1784 by John C. Kunze, Professor of German and Hebrew in the College, and then by Professor of German Justus Henry Christian Helmuth.
+During the 1780s and early 1790s German was of particular interest because of the large German speaking population in Philadelphia and the vicinity; there was an attempt to establish a German School within the University, led from 1780 to 1784 by Rev. John Christopher Kunze, Professor of German and Hebrew in the College, and then by Professor of German Rev. Justus Henry Christian Helmuth.
 The idea was to instruct German-speaking students in Greek and Latin and other subjects as well as to teach German to English-speaking boys in the Academy.
 This German School never became a reality within this institution; German students found their education elsewhere.

 Franklin’s idea of an “English School” (or grammar school) curriculum formed the basis of this school into the Revolutionary era.
 The curriculum, as laid out by Franklin in his Idea of the English School, Sketch’d out for the Consideration of the Trustees of the Philadelphia Academy, progressed as follows: